claypilat/claypilat.github.io/README.md

 Device Licensing: For share device scenarios.

 The Plan is more cost effective the buying individual apps.
 It also makes it easier to scale later on.

+- Using Microsoft Dynamics NAV or AX?
+Plan for Migration to Dynamics 365 Financials And Operations.
+- Using another Software - Identify Functionalities to use in microsoft Dynamics 365.

+> Questions to consider

+- You might need to also reconsider business processes mapping.
+This will improve business processes and standardise them.
+- How many users will be using Dynamics 365?
+- What will be the roles of those users?
+(Consider roles & responsibilities mapping)
+- Data migration strategies and plan
+- Downtime planning and backlog